‘FU2020’ and every other vanity license plate Ohio rejected last year

 Another plate, “F CAROL B,” rejected in April, may have referred to the Netflix show “Tiger King,” which premiered in March and featured an animal sanctuary owner named Carole Baskin who may be connected to her husband’s mysterious death.

-And a couple other plates tried to contribute to the Ohio State-Michigan rivalry with “MCHSUX,” “UM SCKS” and “F1CHGN.”
+And a few other plates tried to contribute to the Ohio State-Michigan rivalry with “MCHSUX,” “UM SCKS” and “F1CHGN.”

 The vast majority of the denied plates, however, were various degrees of vulgar, eluding to a number of bodily functions.
 Ohio has specific rules for custom license plates that ban profane and sexual language and plates that could provoke violence or lawlessness.